maliahavlicek/what2do2day/README.md

 - [aezel](https://stackoverflow.com/users/64266/aezell) for [posting](https://stackoverflow.com/users/64266/aezell) a good way to separate flask filters from run.py
 - [Todd Birchard](https://hackersandslackers.com/flask-blueprints/) For a most useful example about blueprints to make a larger flask application's directory structure manageable
 - [Dan Badar](https://dbader.org/blog/python-send-email)- how to send emails via python and a google account
+- [Hima Vincent](https://codemyui.com/wiggle-effect-cta-button-css/) - for Wiggle Effect For CTA Button In CSS post
 - **the G-men** A special thanks goes out to my family for allowing me to ignore them for the past two months as I dove deep into unknown waters.
-I hope the new skills I'm gaining from this program can pay for us all to go visit the grandparents again.
-Hawaii or Croatia... tough decisions.
+I know the new skills I'm gaining from this program are already helping me in my newest adventure.
+Fool on boys!
 <img src="documentation/images/IMG_20190717_213729_096.jpg" width="300" height="auto" alt="picture of Malia's boys"/>